 Note: Initially, student to control rudder, whilst F.I. operates the throttle after initial demo.
 Later change over, then eventually student does 'in toto'.

 STRAIGHT AND LEVEL FLIGHT - EXERCISE 6 (1)

-AIM: To fly the aircraft on a constant heading and at a constant height and in balance
+AIM: To teach the student how to fly the aircraft at a constant height, in a constant direction and in balance at 90 k.